-- A. Research & Implement industry best practices in IT to support Asset Management Status: The capabilities of the IT organization help to identify operational readiness in the characteristics and competencies required to support Asset Management effectively.
+- A. Research & Implement industry best practices in IT to support Asset Management - Status: The capabilities of the IT organization help to identify operational readiness in the characteristics and competencies required to support Asset Management effectively.
 The IT Department continues to rebuild its infrastructure that was damaged from the hurricanes of 2017.
 Once that infrastructure rebuild is completed in 2023, the support necessary to properly network and provide the connectivity and efficiency to Asset Management will be more realistic. - B. Coordinate process to effectively prepare and retrieve Executive Office and Board documents Status: Our IT Department has implemented a web-based solution for Board documents to be retrieved from VIHA's website.
 This process is being refined as VIHA continues to update its IT platform and its website.

-C. Negotiate a fair and progressive collective bargaining agreement and introduce performance-based evaluations for staff
+VIHA has implemented a digital notebook to improve delivery of board documents. - C. Negotiate a fair and progressive collective bargaining agreement and introduce performance-based evaluations for staff